onqtam/headjack/src/organizing_information.md

 joinability

-stability of identifiers is crucial for relational databases.
-The relational model is built on the premise of stable identifiers.
+The relational model is built on the premise of stable identifiers as foreign keys.

 key stability ==> information deduplication & integration